2014 & 2022

 The mural was dedicated on February 20, 2014.

 In 2016, the Society noticed the mural was separating from the wall due to water intrusion.
-The solution was to install aluminum panels over the walls and the mural was printed on vinyl and applied to the panels, thus saving the mural.
+The solution was to install aluminum panels over the mural walls and photos of the mural were printed on vinyl and applied to the panels, thus saving the mural.